 The Science Behind the Types of Addiction

-Addiction in itself isn’t about the drugs or the alcohol, but it’s a problem with how the brain regulates dopamine, which is the chemical responsible for pleasure.
+Addiction isn’t necessarily about drugs or alcohol being used.
+Instead, addiction occurs when an individual’s brain chemistry is altered through repeated exposure to substances.
+This dependency causes a problem with how the brain regulates dopamine, the chemical responsible for pleasure.
 We need this chemical because it’s what has helped humans survive.

 - Emotional regulation

 However, with the right addiction treatment program, people can identify the triggers and mental health issues contributing to and spring from their substance use disorder.